dezdem0na/accp-cheatsheet/README.md

 ***
 ### AWS Global Infrastructure
+- Deploying to multiple AZs replicates applications across multiple data centers in the same Region and provides High Availability.
+- Multi-Region deployments are best for applications that have extremely high availability requirements.
+- A **Region** is a geographical area of the world that is a collection of data centers logically grouped into Availability Zones.
+- **Availability Zones (AZs)** consist of 1 or more physically separated data centers.
 - Regions:
 	- A Region is a geographic area that hosts 2 or more Availability Zones.
 	- They are grouped in geographic locations.